 In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information obtained, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.